stuarthayhurst/stuarthayhurst/README.md

     - Currently, I'm interested in kernel programming, graphics programming and machine learning
     - I'm also contributing to and maintaining a handful GNOME extensions
   - Check out [argon grub theme](https://github.com/stuarthayhurst/argon-grub-theme), [ammonite graphics engine](https://github.com/stuarthayhurst/ammonite-engine), or maybe some of my [wallpapers](https://github.com/stuarthayhurst/argon-wallpapers) and [extensions](https://github.com/stuarthayhurst/alphabetical-grid-extension)?
-  - Any donations are greatly appreciated :)
+  - Any donations or sponsors are greatly appreciated :)